 Based on an amendment to the Work and Care Act, parents who are entitled to parental leave will receive, as of the date this amendment to the Act takes comes into force, which is 2 August 2022, a benefit through UWV of 70% of their salary for the first 9 weeks, up to 70% of the maximum daily pay.
-The employer supplements this to 70% of the last salary.
+From 1 January 2025, the employer will supplement this to 75% of the last salary.